Female Infertility Specialist in Annandale and Reston, VA

 - Polycystic Ovarian Syndrome.
 PCOS occurs when a woman’s estrogen and progesterone levels are imbalanced.
 Over time, this causes small cysts to develop on the ovaries.
 This syndrome makes it difficult to get pregnant because it has the potential to stop menstruation.

 - Hypothalamic Dysfunction.
-Hypothalamic dysfunction occurs when when FSH and LH, the two hormones responsible for ovulation, become imbalanced.
+Hypothalamic dysfunction occurs when FSH and LH, the two hormones responsible for ovulation, become imbalanced.
 This can be caused by extremely high or low weight and severe stress.

 - Premature Ovarian Insufficiency.
 This occurs when a woman under the age of 40 experiences a decline in ovarian function.
 The results are similar to early menopause.